 In addition, our attorneys have achieved significant victories for taxpayers in estate and gift tax matters before the Internal Revenue Service and in the U.S. Tax Court.
 Our Private Clients/Trusts and Estates Group works closely with our Tax Controversy and Litigation Group to resolve high-stakes, complex tax controversies.

-Our practice was listed in the top tier by U.S. News — Best Lawyers “Best Law Firms” 2015.
+Our practice was named in Chambers HNW 2017, which recognizes the world’s leading high-net-worth advisers, and listed in the top tier by U.S. News — Best Lawyers “Best Law Firms” 2015.
 Our attorneys are active in the New York State and City Bar Associations and in ACTEC.